gzuidhof/Mash/README.md

 Editor à la Unity Editor, but much simpler.
 Entity Component System approach should make this pretty straightforward.

 Tech for this editor
-Node-Webkit, with javascript compiled from Haxe.
+atom-shell, with javascript compiled from Haxe.
 Allows me to benefit from anything a modern browser can do for GUI.

 **Scripting**